 W – Webmaster Tools

-Google's free platform that you can use to keep an eye on your site in Google's eyes.
+Top search engines Google and Bing offer a free platform that you can use to keep an eye on your site.
 It can be a first line of defense when you notice any negative changes with rankings and traffic.

 X – Xenu